Hardik Pandya: Indian Premier League

 Pandya played for the Mumbai Indians in the IPL from 2015 to 2021.
-Against the Kolkata Knight Riders, in a must-win situation for Mumbai Indians to remain in the playoff race, he scored 61 runs off 31 balls to win the match for his side, earning him his second man of the match award in the season.
+Against the Kolkata Knight Riders, in a must-win match for Mumbai Indians to remain in the playoff race, he scored 61 runs off 31 balls to take the match, earning him his second man of the match award of the 2015 season.

 Ahead of the IPL 2022 mega auction, Pandya was released by the Mumbai Indians.
-He was then drafted by the new Ahmedabad franchise, Gujarat Titans, and named captain of the team.
-He led Gujarat to their maiden IPL title in 2022, becoming the first captain after Shane Warne to lead a team to the title in its first year.
+He was then drafted by the new Ahmedabad-based franchise, Gujarat Titans, and named captain of the team.
+He led Gujarat to their maiden IPL title in 2022, becoming the first captain after Shane Warne in 2008 to lead a team to the title in its first year.
+In the IPL 2023 Pandya again led Gujarat Titans to their second consecutive final but lost to Chennai Super Kings by five wickets through DLS method.

+Return to Mumbai Indians: IPL 2024

+In November 2023, Pandya returned to the Mumbai Indians after two seasons with the Gujarat Titans in an all-cash trade deal which involved Cameron Green being traded from the Mumbai Indians to Royal Challengers Bengaluru.
+Pandya was later named captain of the side, replacing Rohit Sharma, a decision that drew criticism from the home crowd, who booed Pandya during the 2024 season.
+Under Pandya's captaincy, Mumbai Indians ran an unsuccessful campaign in 2024, failing to qualify for the playoffs and finishing last in the league stage with 4 wins in 14 games.
+Pandya scored 216 runs batting at various positions between 4-8, at an average of 18.00.
+With the ball, he took 11 wickets with an economy of 10.75.